Fastest spinning millisecond pulsars: indicators for quark matter in neutron stars?: Conclusions and perspectives

 Our results demonstrate the significant impact of increasing rotational frequencies on key parameters of compact stars, including the gravitational mass, energy density profile, and angular momentum.
 We have illustrated how rotation affects the structure of hybrid stars, showing that the onset of the deconfinement phase transition shifts to higher masses as the spin frequency increases.
 This effect is particularly pronounced for configurations with late phase transitions, as evidenced by our analysis of different diquark coupling values.
 Moreover, we demonstrated that stars characterized by the higher values of the diquark coupling $\eta_D$ can generally achieve higher rotation frequency or Kepler frequencies $f_K$, suggesting that more compact objects can sustain faster rotation.

 A crucial aspect of our work is the revision of the empirical relation between the Kepler frequency, gravitational mass, and radius of non-rotating NSs.
 This relation was initially established under the assumption that all NSs, up to the heaviest, are either purely hadronic or quark stars.
 We proposed a parameterization for the $C$ factor that accounts for various scenarios of deconfinement onset while reproducing the two limiting cases of purely hadronic and quark EoSs.
 The $C$ factor is expressed as a function of the quark onset mass, $ M_{\rm onset}$, in the range between 0.5~$M_{\odot}$ and the maximum mass.
 By considering the currently fastest spinning pulsar, PSR J1748-2446ad, with its remarkable spin frequency of 716 Hz~\cite{Hessels:2006ze}, we have revised a lower bound on the mass-radius relation of compact stars.
 The concept of minimum mass is as important as the upper limit providing the lowest stable star configurations.
 The lower limit is especially interesting in the context of the lightest HESS J1731-347 compact object~\cite{Suwa:2018uni,Doroshenko2022,Sagun:2023rzp}.
 Our analysis reveals how the deconfinement phase transition in an NS core mo\-di\-fies the lower limit on the mass and radius, consequently affecting the constraints on the dense matter EoS.
+Notably, our findings place an upper limit on the radii of the 1.4 solar mass NS $R_{1.4} \le 14.90~{\rm km}$ and of the 0.7 solar mass NS $R_{0.7}<11.49$ km having important implications for the properties of dense matter at extreme conditions.

 By analyzing the increase of the angular velocity as a function of the gravitational mass for hybrid stars with the different phase transition onset mass and quark matter properties governed by the $\eta_{V}$ and $\eta_{D}$ parameters we can map the region where the stars are hadronic or hybrid.
 These results are matched with observational data of the fastest-spinning MSPs with available mass measurements.
 We demonstrated the possibility of probing the interior composition of MSPs by tracing the evolutionary paths of unmagnetized stars with the same mass.
 We show that while spinning down with time, MSPs with hadronic matter in their interior could reach the conditions for the onset of the deconfinement phase transition and become hybrid stars.
 Similarly, fastly spinning heavy hybrid stars at their maximum mass limit could cease to exist due to reaching the instability line upon spinning down (see the red curve in the lower panel in Fig.~\ref{fig7}).